 (continuation of the previous project period, with same collaborators)

-Project aims: To deliver and operate a robust, sustainable and state of the art ocean monitoring and forecasting service for the Baltic Sea as part of EU’s Copernicus Marine Environment Monitoring Service(CMEMS) that covers both the Global sea and the European waters.
+Project aims: To deliver and operate a robust, sustainable and state of the art ocean monitoring and forecasting service for the Baltic Sea as part of EU’s Copernicus Marine Service that covers both the Global sea and the European waters.

-DMI's role: DMI plays an active role in project management, operation, service and scientific development of the Baltic Sea component of the CMEMS service.
+DMI's role: DMI plays an active role in project management, operation, service and scientific development of the Baltic Sea component of the EU's Copernicus Marine Service.
 DMI is the coordinator of the Baltic Sea Monitoring and Forecasting Center (BAL MFC).
-During the 1st half of the contract period DMI will further deliver the forecast product for the physical and biogeochemical conditions in the Baltic Sea.
-During the 2nd half of the contract period DMI will focus on new model simulations of the physical and biogeochemical conditions in the Baltic Sea for the latest 25 years.
-New knowledge will hopefully be gained on data assimilation and ocean and ice modeling in the Baltic Sea; resulting in improved model products for the users of EU’s Copernicus Marine Service.
+DMI will, among others, be responsible for a production of a new long time model re-analysis of the physical and biogeochemical conditions in the Baltic Sea.
+Simulations wil start back from 1980 an continue to present time.
+New knowledge will hopefully be gained on data assimilation and ocean and ice modeling in the Baltic Sea; resulting in improved model products for the users of this free and open Service.

-Collaborators: DMI, BSH (Germany), FMI (Finland), MSI (Estonia) and SMHI (Sweden).
+Collaborators: DMI, BSH (Germany), FMI (Finland), TalTech (Estonia) and SMHI (Sweden).

-Blue-Action (Arctic Impact on Weather and Climate) - www.blue-action.eu
+Blue-Action (Arctic Impact on Weather and Climate) - Horizon 2020

 DMI's role: DMI is involved in most aspects of the project including science coordination and project management.
-Blue-Action is coordinated by DMI (Dr. Steffen M. Olsen)

 CARRA (Copernicus Arctic Regional ReAnalysis)

 Project aims: A 24-year reanalysis with the same regional model setup will be implemented and run on two complementary domains to cover the European sector of the Arctic.
 This will be done with the HARMONIE-AROME model running at 2.5 km resolution.
 The project is planned for four years duration and starts with a design and setup phase, then the reanalysis enters production in Month 20.
 The reanalysis dataset will be continuously updated to provide a complete 24 years time series before the end of the project.
 The work also includes a proof-of-concept Pan-Arctic reanalysis to be run for one year duration.

 DMI's role: DMI leads WP1, the work package on system development.
 DMI participates in all most task within WP2, the work package on input data, and will lead the WP2 tasks 2.1, 2.2 and 2.3 on physiography, glacier input and albedo, and SST and sea ice, respectively.
 Additionally, DMI will be responsible for the reanalysis production (part of WP3) for one of two CARRA model domains.
 This domain covers Greenland, Iceland and a few of the adjacent islands in the high Arctic.
 Met.no will be responsible for the reanalysis production in the other domain that covers the Barents Sea, Svalbard and Northern Scandinavia.
-Finally, DMI will contribute to WP4 on user guidance and support, in which documentation and guidance on the available products from the service will be madeorecasting of weather dependent road conditions, in particular the formation of ice.
+Finally, DMI will contribute to WP4 on user guidance and support, in which documentation and guidance on the available products from the service will be made.

 Funding: The Copernicus Climate Change Services (C3S) programme, which is a programme initiated by the EU commission.

 Period: Sept.
-2017 - Aug.
-2021.
+2017 - June 2021. (extended to August 2021)

-Collaborators: Met.no (det norske meteorologiske institutt), DMI, SMHI, Meteo France, IMO (Veðurstofa Íslands), FMI.
+Collaborators: Met.NO (det norske meteorologiske institutt), DMI, SMHI, Meteo France, IMO (Veðurstofa Íslands), FMI.